NarendraYanda/capstone-project/Final Viva/README_Robust3.md

-# Legal Document Processing and Query-based Summarization

-This project aims to extract and summarize relevant information from legal documents using NLP, embeddings, FAISS indexing, and K-Means clustering.
-The solution supports both full-document and query-based summarization.

----

 ## Process Flow Overview

 The system begins by reading and preprocessing legal documents, chunking them into meaningful sections, generating embeddings, clustering similar chunks, and providing query-based or full-document summaries.